VQA-VE/VQA-VE/README.md

 We introduce a new task called **Video Question Answering with Visual Explanations (VQA-VE)**, which requires to generate natural language sentences as answers and provide visual explanations (i.e., locating relevant moment within the whole video) simultaneously.
 As shown below, a visual explanation can be taken as an evidence to justify if predicted answers are convincible and traceable, or as a supplementary that provide relevant information on the context of QA pairs, or even as a specification that indicates vague expressions or abstract concepts in QA pairs vividly.
 This task bridges two separate and typical visual tasks: video question answering and temporal localization, and also comes with its own set of challenges.
 ![Task](https://github.com/VQA-VE/VQA-VE/blob/master/pic/tasks.jpg "An overview of our task") *VQA-VE requires to provide visual explanations for predicted answers.
-There are advantages for visual explanations: (Left) visual explanations can serve as evidences to justify the correctness of answers; (Middle) visual explanations can provide supplementary information for the content of QA pairs; (Right) visual explanations can give clear indication to elaborate the vague expression in QA pairs.*
+There are advantages for visual explanations: (Left) visual explanation can serve as an evidence to justify the correctness of answers; (Middle) visual explanation can provide supplementary information for the content of QA pairs; (Right) visual explanation can give clear indication to elaborate the vague expressions in QA pairs.*

 ## New Dataset: Activity-QA
 To facilate research of VQA-VE, we construct a new dataset called **Activity-QA** on top of ActivityNet Captions manually.
 Specifically, we generate temporally annotated QA pairs (each one is coupled with a start time and a end time to mark the relevant moment) by exploiting videos and temporally annotated descriptions in ActivityNet Captions.
 Activity-QA features three characteristics: